The-Marcy-Lab-School-Assignments/tip-05-strings-challenge-troncosojose22/README.md

 Write a function named  `capitalizeWords` that takes a string (`sentence`) as input and returns a new string where **the first letter of each word is capitalized**.

+Constraint: You cannot use the `str.split()` method for this solution.

 ```jsx
 capitalizeWords("hello world from javascript");
 // → "Hello World From Javascript"